grafana/xk6-redis/README.md

 | ---------------------------------------------------------------------------------------------------------------------------- |

-Note that there is already a [k6 Redis extension](https://github.com/dgzlopes/xk6-redis) that uses a different Go library and slightly different API.
+Note that there is already a [k6 Redis extension](https://github.com/dgzlopes/xk6-redis) that uses a different Go library and a different API.
 The extension in this current repo served as an example for an [xk6 tutorial article](https://k6.io/blog/extending-k6-with-xk6), but using one or the other is up to the user. :)

 ## Build